billwear/effective-rotary-phone/README.md

       note   a note to keep & call up later todo   a to-do item

    The "hh:mm" is an optional time, in military (24-hour) time.
-All lines which begin with a valid time will be sorted to the top of the output in time order.
+All dated lines which begin with a valid time will be sorted to the top of the output in time order, with an appropriate title bar.

    **date formats**